Ivan-Korolenko/json-with-bigint/README.md

 ✔️ No need to change your JSON or the way you want to work with your data

-✔️ Parses and stringifies all other values other than big numbers same way as native JSON methods in JS do
+✔️ Parses and stringifies all other values other than big numbers the same way as native JSON methods in JS do

 ✔️ Correctly parses float numbers and negative numbers

+✔️ Correctly parses pretty printed JSON (formatted with newline and whitespace characters)

 ✔️ Does not contaminate your global space (unlike monkey-patching solution)

-✔️ You don't have to memorize this library's API, you already know it, just skip the dot, use camelCase and that's it (JSONParse(), JSONStringify())
+✔️ You don't have to memorize this library's API, you already know it.
+Just skip the dot, use camelCase and that's it (JSONParse(), JSONStringify())

-✔️ Can be used in a TypeScript project (.d.ts file included)
+✔️ Can be used in both JavaScript and TypeScript projects (.d.ts file included)

-✔️ Size: 424 bytes (minified and gzipped)
+✔️ Size: 762 bytes (minified and gzipped)

 ✔️ No dependencies